Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 1. At least 1 invalid entry
 2. No invalid entries

-But in practice, since the first case is actually a generalization of the replacement policy where entire ages are 0 the replacement policy is always used for allocating new entries.
+But in practice, since the first case is actually a generalization of the replacement policy where entries ages are 0 the replacement policy is always used for allocating new entries.
 The distinction is actually between allocating entirely new entries (for which the MAC address isn’t in the table) and existing entries.

 ### Updating existing entries

 Even for cases where we detect we have an existing entry we also want to perform a write to the table for two reasons:

-Firstly, it is rewritten in order to refresh its TTL counter back to the maximum value, keeping active ports' entries alive.
+Firstly, it is rewritten in order to refresh its TTL counter back to the maximum value, keeping active ports entries alive.

 Secondly, we also re-write the port index, to correctly handle the corner case where the device might have been connected to a different port compared to when it was originally allocated.

-And with this we have ourselves and address table for our switch. 🎉
+And with this we have ourselves an address table for our switch. 🎉

 ## War stories